stephan-nylinder/module-organising-data-dm-practices/_episodes/004-example-file-structure.md

 > ### About this episode
 >
 > We are back in the Famous lab.
-You have [downloaded](../data/Famous_project_No-1!.zip) the data, realised the available metadata is insufficient and of low quality, and that you will likely not get in contact with the previously responsible postdoc.
+You have [downloaded](../data/Famous_project_No-1!.zip) the data, realised the available metadata is insufficient and of low quality, and that you will likely not get in contact with the previously responsible PhD.
 > 1. TOC
 > {:toc}
 > {: .toc}